WJJ-97/Phylogenomics/Agnesiella_Phylogenomics/README.md

 # Extensive hybridization and complex evolutionary history in the leafhopper genus *Agnesiella* (Hemiptera: Cicadellidae: Typhlocybinae)

-This repository contains all scripts used in the study:
-**"Extensive hybridization and complex evolutionary history in the leafhopper genus *Agnesiella* (Hemiptera: Cicadellidae: Typhlocybinae)."**

 You can find the scripts in the following directory:
 [Phylogenomics/scripts](https://github.com/WJJ-97/Phylogenomics/tree/main/scripts)